nolauren/teaching/DHandR.md

  By the end of the course, we will:

--   Become familiar with the core concepts and methods of DH
+-   Become familiar with the core concepts and methods of image analysis

--   Understand how to apply DH methods to answer scholarly questions
+-   Understand how to apply image analysis to answer scholarly questions

--   Articulate the stakes of DH scholarship

 -   Learn how to work collaboratively in the humanities